TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 - **Applications in LLM Post-training and Robot Learning**: I’m interested in applying RL to enhance large language model post-training (e.g., alignment, distillation, and reasoning), as well as to solve challenging robotic control problems in manipulation and locomotion.

 # 🔥 News
+- *2025.09*, One paper has been accepted by NeurIPS 2025 Workshop on Embodied World Models.
 - *2025.05*, One paper has been accepted by ICML 2025.
 - *2025.03*, I'll be joining UNC Chapel Hill for my PhD, advised by Prof. Weitong Zhang!
 - *2025.03*, One paper has been accepted by ICLR 2025 Workshop on World Models.